Skip to main content

 • Sicilian Amber-outline stamp

-When you are die cutting the stamps, make sure to adhere the die to the stamped image with washi tape or other low tack tape so that it does not move in the process.
+When you die cutting the stamps, make sure to adhere the die to the stamped image with washi tape or other low tack tape so that it does not move in the process.
 If for some reason, the die cut is off, you can trim the image with your detailed scissors.

 If there is any ink missing, you can always touch it up with a tiny stamp detail brush or a small paint brush,